MarcusWentz/fluent-docusaurus-test/README.md

 # Fluent Documentation Site

-This website is built using [Docusaurus 3.6.3](https://docusaurus.io/), a modern static website generator.
+This website is built using Docusaurus 3.7.0, a modern static website generator.

 ### GitHub Pages Hosted Website